Overview

 This ASIC guide provides the general obligations for Australian Credit Licence holders:

-Anti-Money Laundering and Counter-Terrorism Financing Act (AML/CTF Act).
-A
+Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and its cyber-security implications

 Under the new laws, DCE providers, who facilitate the conversion between fiat money and cryptocurrencies are required to comply with various obligations to ensure that they are not facilitating illegal activities.
 Here are the key obligations for DCE providers under Australia's AML/CTF regime: